Chetanyarajsingh/JavaScript/README.md

 # JavaScript
-A code repo for learning and making projects on js
+A code repo for learning JavaScript(JS)